View the paving schedule below for the latest status of work in specific areas.

 Related information is available on page 18-19 of the Traffic Calming Policy.

-- Can proper signage and road markings, such as clearly painting the road approaching three way stops, be added to prepare drivers for upcoming stop signs and clearly mark three way stops?
+- Can proper signs and road markings, such as clearly painting the road approaching three way stops, be added to prepare drivers for upcoming stop signs and clearly mark three way stops?

-Road signage and markings are determined by the Ministry of Transport Road Manual of Standard Traffic Signs & Pavement Markings.
-Bylaw Services enforces road signage infractions.
+Road signs and markings are determined by the Ministry of Transport Road Manual of Standard Traffic Signs & Pavement Markings.
+Bylaw Services enforces road sign infractions.
 Please report any violations you observe to Bylaw Services.
 The RCMP will also be notified to allow additional enforcement at this location.